aerkalov/ebooklib/docs/index.rst

 ..
-EBookLib documentation master file, created by sphinx-quickstart on Fri Apr 25 11:49:49 2014.
+EbookLib documentation master file, created by sphinx-quickstart on Fri Apr 25 11:49:49 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EBookLib's documentation!
+Welcome to EbookLib's documentation!
 ====================================

 EbookLib is a Python library for managing EPUB2/EPUB3 and Kindle files.
 It's capable of reading and writing EPUB files programmatically (Kindle support is under development).